angular-slider/ngx-slider/typedoc/README.md

 ### Trigger focus

 `triggerFocus` input is provided to set the focus programmatically on a slider handle.
 The emitter takes a `PointerType` as argument, or if left `undefined`, will default to `PointerType.Min`.
 Refer to the [example demo](routerLink:///demos#trigger-focus-slider) to see how it works.

+### Cancel user change

+`cancelUserChange` input ends current user intraction and restores value of a slider handle that was present before `userChangeStart` triggered.
+Refer to the [example demo](routerLink:///demos#prevent-change-on-scroll-slider) to see how it works.

 ### User change events